wanecek/eitm01-scenarios/README.md

 [CIBUSmod](https://github.com/SLU-foodsystems/CIBUSmod) in the parent-directory, i.e. at `../CIBUSmod/`.

-- Scenarios data-files are found in [`./data/scenarios`](./data/scenarios).
+The main files for this project are [`main.ipynb`](main.ipynb) and [`analysis.ipynb`](analysis.ipynb), both requiring a working installation of jupyter notebooks.
+The recommended procedure is to install the dependencies of CIBUSmod in that project directory first (see the corresponding docs), activate its `venv`, and cd into this directory.
+In other words, using the dependency structure of CIBUSmod directly, rather than having explicitly installing pip-packages in this project.

-- The main file for this project is [`main.ipynb`](main.ipynb), which requires a working installation of jupyter notebooks.
-The recommended procedure is to install the dependencies of CIBUSmod in the respective directory, activate its `venv`, and cd to this directory.
+Scenarios data-files can be found in [`./data/scenarios`](./data/scenarios).